syl20bnr/spacemacs-elpa-mirror/melpa/aes-readme.txt

 in the applications group.

 Emacs compatibility:
-Version 25 is not tested
-Version 24.4 and 24.5 are recommended
+Version 25.3.1 is recommended
-Version 24.3 should only be used, if the patch described in [11] is applied, because there is a bug that causes passwords to be shown in the minibuffer.
-Versions 24.2 and earlier have not been tested in years.
+Versions 25.3 and earlier have not been tested for quite some time

 This implementation allows additionally to the AES specification blocklengths of 24 and 32 bytes.